cicerojones/post-tonal-overtone/README.md

 (Nice superfluous Lisp-y hyphenation there), check out the org file in the /src/post_tonal_overtone, for more detailed explanation of what's going on?

+Begin to create .org files that combine overtone babel samples, with a kind of little schemer approach, that is, with nodes that hide answers to questions about making overtone things work.